Achievable logoAchievable logo

 Market orders

-Investors must specify how a trade will be performed when they request to buy or sell a security.
-We’ll discuss four different order types in this unit:
+Investors must specify how a trade should be executed when they place an order to buy or sell a security.
+This unit covers four order types:

 • Market orders